 Structured meetings and workshops may have people assigned to...

-A round robin is a technique in which everyone takes a turn generating and developing ideas in a group.
-The process relies on each team member building off previous contributions and can be conducted in either a verbal or written format.
-See also "Go-Around".
+For others, a round robin is a specialized brainwriting technique in which everyone takes a turn generating and developing ideas in a group.
+The process relies on each team member building off previous contributions by adding clarifications, challenges, and improving upon the...

 An RSVP is the confirmation of and response to an invitation.
 When team members respond to an invitation confirming they will attend, the organizer can better plan how they will run a meeting.